What is the Medicare Levy?

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-What is the Medicare Levy rate?
+How much is the Medicare Levy?

-To find out how much you'll need to pay, check out the ATO's Medicare levy calculator.
+To find out how much you'll need to pay, check out the ATO's Medicare Levy calculator.
 This allows you to estimate your Medicare Levy for the past four income years.
 Just have the following details handy:

 - Your taxable income